Understanding the Psychological Effects of Bullying on Children

 Immediate psychological effects of bullying on children include increased feelings of sadness and loneliness, changes in sleep and eating patterns, and loss of interest in activities they used to enjoy.
 These symptoms can lead to significant distress and may affect a child’s ability to concentrate in school.
 Over time, this distress can escalate into more severe anxiety and depression if not addressed.

-Signs that a child might be suffering from the psychological effects of bullying include changes in mood or behavior, unexplained injuries, and a sudden drop in grades.
+Signs that a child might be suffering from the psychological effects of bullying include changes in mood or behaviour, unexplained injuries, and a sudden drop in grades.
 They may also avoid social situations, have frequent health complaints, and show changes in eating or sleeping habits.
-Recognizing these signs early is crucial for providing the necessary support and intervention.
+Recognising these signs early is crucial for providing the necessary support and intervention.